 Fireplace Updates First

 The very first thing we did on the fireplace was swap out the old red bricks for marble tile.
-I have a whole post coming tomorrow on the details of this process (including the tile we used), but getting the red brick removed and replaced was our first priority.
+This post has all of those details.

 The Build & Finishing Process